FREQUENTLY ASKED QUESTIONS

 What is Extended Learning vs. Extended Care?

 Extended Learning is a curriculum-based program where children continue learning throughout the day.
 The curriculum includes arts and crafts projects, challenging critical thinking skill games, outdoor nature exploration, physical fitness, gardening, music, quiet activities, water play, photography, and more.
 Extended Learning is held from 12:00 pm to 3:30 pm Monday through Friday.
 Extended Care is supervised after-school care.
 It includes indoor and outdoor playtime, classroom activities and games, puzzles, quiet activities, books, and a snack (provided by parents).
-Hours of Extended Care are 3:30 pm to 6:00 pm Monday through Friday.
-See under the Admissions tab for more information.
+Contact the office for extended care hours.

 How do parents participate in the school?
 Are they welcome to drop in?